 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Geothermal landscape lit up by the setting sun - Ölkelduháls to the left

-So we drove fast on the road jumping up and down as there are so many potholes on this road.
-We wanted to reach ring-road 1 before the fog engulfed us!
+So we drove fast on the road, jumping up and down because of all the potholes.
+We wanted to reach Ring Road 1 before the fog engulfed us!

-We manage to reach ring-road 1 just in the nick of time and drove in the fog all the way to Hveradalir valley, where the fog lifted as we descended from the mountain.
+We managed to reach Ring Road 1 just in the nick of time and drove in the fog all the way to Hveradalir valley, where the fog lifted as we descended from the mountain.

-Visiting this geothermal was such a wonderful experience, but as I have mentioned then the road is very bad.
-Next time around I am going to hike up to Reykjadalur valley and hike from there to Ölkelduháls.
+Visiting this geothermal was such a wonderful experience, but as I have mentioned, the road is awful.
+Next time around, I am going to hike up to Reykjadalur valley and hike from there to Ölkelduháls.

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland